-Clarus Eye Centre has an oculoplastic surgeon (also known as an ocular plastic surgeon) on staff that specializes in eyelid and facial plastic surgery.
+Our oculoplastic surgeon (also known as an ocular plastic surgeon) specializes in eyelid and facial plastic surgery.
 Eye plastic surgery can address a variety of conditions such as Graves, orbital fractures, ptosis of the eyelid, congenital malformations and tumors, and disorders of the tear ducts.
-Learn more about our eyelid and oculoplastic services below.
+Learn more about our eyelid and oculoplastic services below or

 Tired of looking tired?